Saudi Arabia Digital Marketing Country Profile

 Mobile Marketing in KSA

-According to Dataportal recent report for January 2023, smartphone penetration is 99% of the population in Saudi Arabia.
+According to Dataportal’s recent report from January 2024, smartphone penetration is 99% of the population in Saudi Arabia.
 As time passes, smartphone users are becoming more dependent on their smartphones, and it is not uncommon to find Saudi Arabians with more than one mobile phone.
-Surprisingly some smartphone adopters who are older or from lower classes are having their first experiences with the Internet on mobile, as 93.9% of users access the Internet via mobile devices, and the average daily time users aged 16-64 spend using mobile internet was 4 hours and 13 min.
+Surprisingly some smartphone adopters who are older or from lower classes are having their first experiences with the Internet on mobile, as 97.3% of users access the Internet via mobile devices, and the average daily time users aged 16-64 spent using mobile internet was 4 hours and 23 minutes.

 In light of these high numbers, different forms of advertising that are mobile-friendly can be extremely effective.
 Traditional SMS marketing still works, but new channels that target Arabs while they are browsing the web or watching a video on their smartphone are just as effective, if not more effective.